If you're thinking about renting out your home, you might want to consider hiring a letting agent to help you.

 You may want to ask them general questions about the business.
 These include:

-- whether they have professional indemnity insurance and client money protection, which provides additional protection should things go wrong
+- if they have professional indemnity insurance and client money protection, which provides additional protection should things go wrong

-- whether they have complaints and disciplinary procedures
+- if they have complaints and disciplinary procedures

 - what their track record's like – their rent arrears, how long their properties tend to be empty, what condition they're usually in at the end of a tenancy